fossas/fossa-license-corrections/README.md

 Here are some ways to do license corrections in FOSSA:

 - For singular license corrections, use `license-corrections.js`
-- For bulks license corrections, use `bulk-license-corrections.js`
+- For bulk license corrections, use `bulk-license-corrections.js`

 ## Guide for using `license-corrections.js`